authorizerdev/docs/src/pages/core/email.md

 ## Email Configuration

 Authorizer can be configured to send emails as part of the authentication flow.
-For example, to verify a users email address, to send a user a magic link for passwordless login, or to allow a user to reset their password.
+For example, to verify a user's email address, to send a user a magic link for passwordless login, or to allow a user to reset their password.

 Authorizer should work with any [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) compliant email server.
 Please refer to the [environment variables](/core/env) documentation for the environment variables required to configure SMTP host, port and authentication.